One of the Corkie’s parent breeds, the Cocker Spaniel, was thought to have come over on the Mayflower.

 - Cataracts and other eye problems

 As a cross-breed dog, each individual Corkie may be slightly different in personality and temperament, even within the same litter.
 But in general, the Corkie should be a fun, affectionate family dog with a big, charming personality.
-They will, of course, need regular exercise, or else they might become lazy, bored, and anxious while developing behavioral problems.
+It will, of course, need regular exercise, or else it might become lazy, bored, and anxious while developing behavioral problems.
 But as long as it receives enough care and attention, the Corkie is a good-natured, well-behaved dog with many appealing traits.
-They are excellent companions that form strong bonds with their owners.
+It is an excellent companion that form strong bonds with its owner.

 The Corkie is a fairly intelligent dog that should grasp human commands quickly, but there are two important caveats that owners need to understand.
 First, this dog has a stubborn streak and a mind of its own; this may cause it to sometimes ignore its owner’s commands.
 Second, the Corkie has a rather sensitive and gentle nature that needs to be handled with care.
 Both of these traits can reinforce each other in bad ways to produce an unpleasant training experience.

 Owners will therefore need to exercise extreme caution when dealing with this dog.
-Positive reinforcements work best; do not raise your voice or treat it negatively.
+Positive reinforcements work best; do not raise your voice or treat the dog negatively.
 If you are struggling to come up with an effective routine, then you might want to take your dog to a professional trainer.